-Cosmetic skin treatments can help treat undesired physical conditions such as fine lines, wrinkles, and hyperpigmentation.
+Cosmetic skin treatments can help treat undesired physical conditions such as fine lines, wrinkles, acne, thinning lips and hyperpigmentation.
 However, it’s important to remember that a procedure you receive in our laser centre in Vancouver is merely a jump-start to fresh, rejuvenated skin.
 In order to obtain optimal results, the your home maintenance is critical.
 Here are 3 tips to maintaining beautiful results after a treatment.

 1) Wear sunscreen daily.
 Studies show that using the recommended amount of sunscreen daily will prevent free-radical formation by 55 percent.
 Free-radicals are responsible for damaging and aging the skin.
 In addition, the concern of skin cancer caused by the sun is evidence that sunscreen is critical to protecting the health of your skin.
 The American Academy of Dermatology reports that more than 90 percent of skin cancers occur on sun-exposed skin.

 2) Create an excellent skin care regimen.
 For example, Heights Laser Centre makes Dermatologic Cosmetic Laboratories (DCL) skin care line readily available to men and women in Vancouver and the Lower Mainland.
 This skin care line is formulated with active ingredients that are of a medical, pharmaceutical grade in order to help you achieve optimal, noticeable results.
 Not all skin care formulas are the same.
 Products such as DCL, have been formulated to help patients with anti-aging and pigmentation concerns.
 These high-quality skin care regimens are typically only found in doctor’s offices to distinguish them from other products that may not strive to acheive pharmaceutical standards.